infinex-xyz/infinex-deployments/README.md

 4. The output of the alter command should be an ipfs url.
 If it comes up with `Cannot read properties of null`, that means you've got an invalid reference somewhere.
 Now you are ready to run the `build` command using the output from the `alter` command.

 ```
-pnpm cannon build [FILE_PATH_OF_DEPLOYMENT_FILE] --chain-id [CHAIN_ID_OF_DEPLOYMENT] --registry-priority local --upgrade-from @ipfs:[IPFS_CONTENT_HASH] --private-key [PRIVATE_KEY]
+pnpm cannon build [FILE_PATH_OF_DEPLOYMENT_FILE] --chain-id [CHAIN_ID_OF_DEPLOYMENT] --registry-priority local --upgrade-from ipfs://[IPFS_CONTENT_HASH]
 ```

 Let's break down what this command is doing. `cannon build` is deploying the `FILE_PATH_OF_DEPLOYMENT_FILE` cannonfile to the `CHAIN_ID_OF_DEPLOYMENT` specified.
-When it does so, we want the steps it's importing from the `clone` source/target to be sourced from our local `registry-priority` so it finds our newly built local package, rather than try to look for it on the cannon registry, because it hasn't been published yet.
+When it does so, we want the steps it's importing from the `clone` source/target to be sourced from our local `registry-priority` so it finds our newly built local package and ipfs content hash.
 We specify `upgrade-from` to tell cannon that we will be upgrading this from an existing deployment and that it doesn't need to run all the steps.
 It looks at `IPFS_CONTENT_HASH`, the output of `alter`, to know which steps it doesn't need to repeat. `PRIVATE_KEY` is the key used to deploy these contracts.

 e.g. To deploy the new version of governance points on base sepolia, here's what it would look like.

 ```
-pnpm cannon build infinex-governance-points/testnets/infinex-governance-points-base-sepolia.toml --chain-id 84532 --registry-priority local --upgrade-from @ipfs:QmWkKsLAAew35yVUbjkCBUtWWHGvyXHALZkZG8iTTBj4r3 --private-key [PRIVATE_KEY]
+pnpm cannon build infinex-governance-points/testnets/infinex-governance-points-base-sepolia.toml --chain-id 84532 --registry-priority local --upgrade-from ipfs://QmWkKsLAAew35yVUbjkCBUtWWHGvyXHALZkZG8iTTBj4r3
 ```

 ## useful commands